derekbekoe/convey/docs/self-hosting.md

 Alternatively, you can host your own [NATS Streaming Server](https://docs.nats.io/nats-streaming-concepts/intro) and configure `convey` to use that server.

-Some of these methods require using the `convey` `--unsecure` flag.
-Only use this flag for experimental or development purposes only.
-We only include these methods as an illustration as traffic to the server is not encrypted.
-Typically, you should [encrypt connections with TLS](https://docs.nats.io/developing-with-nats/security/tls).
+Some of these methods do not use TLS.
+Only use these methods for experimental or development purposes only.
+We only include these methods for illustration purposes.
+Typically, you should enable TLS on the NATS Server.
+See [encrypt connections with TLS](https://docs.nats.io/developing-with-nats/security/tls).

 ## Host Local Docker container (no TLS)